casper-network/docs-archive/part-a/02-naive-blockchain.md

 The security of proof-of-stake blockchain is based on the stake in two ways:

 - Large investment (=money) is needed to revert/overtake the history of transactions using honest means.
-- Malicious behaviour (= hacking) implies that the stake will get slashed.
+- Malicious behavior (= hacking) implies that the stake will get slashed.

 Therefore, we would like only bonded validators to be able to participate in blockchain evolution.
 The problem here is that - when a validator unbonds, some of the **b-games** he was a player of, might not be completed (= finalized) yet.
 We would like to allow the validator still participate in these games, while not allowing him to join new games.
 This is where ballots come into play.
 Ballots allow to continue the consensus game for validators that are no longer bonded.